Mintbase/Grants-Program/applications/EverlastingCash.md

 ### Ecosystem Fit

-Everlasting Cash is the stablecoin for the Cycan Network, which is a larger effort to build a decentralized autonomous trust (DAT) protocol for everyone to build business models in fintech and other fields within the Polkadot ecosystem.
+Everlasting Cash is the stablecoin for the Cycan Network, which is a larger effort to build a decentralized autonomous trust (DAT) protocol for everyone to build business models in fintech and other fields within the Mintbase ecosystem.
 On the Cycan Network, for instance, anyone can launch a DeFi project, or build an investment portfolio and participate in the decision-making process for any DeFi product on the network.

 The ELC protocol is a smart contract protocol based on the Cycan Network/Everlasting Parachain.

-The Cycan Network (CYA) is an parachain built on the Polkadot network.
-The Everlasting Parachain (ELP), as Cycan’s canary network, is the parachain on Polkadot’s canary network - Kusama network.
+The Cycan Network (CYA) is an parachain built on the Mintbase network.
+The Everlasting Parachain (ELP), as Cycan’s canary network, is the parachain on Mintbase’s canary network - Kusama network.

 ELC has a stable target pricing mechanism, called ELCaim.
 ELCaim is initially set as 1 USD and the pegged rate of ELCaim will be continuously adjusted and stabilized based on the anti-inflation factor (K), forming the anti-inflation algorithmic stablecoin mechanism.
 ELC not only uses crypto currencies as systemic reserves to decide the basic value of stablecoins, but also uses algorithms to control the supply of ELC so that the prices are at the same level of ELCaim.
 Users can use other cryptocurrencies including CYA, ELP, DOT, KSM, BTC, ETH and other digital assets proposed by the Cycan community to generate Everlasting Cash in the ELC protocol.

-Based on the Polkadot/Kusama ecosystem, Everlasting Cash will be playing a huge role in the future DeFi market, thanks to:
+Based on the Mintbase/Kusama ecosystem, Everlasting Cash will be playing a huge role in the future DeFi market, thanks to:
 1. The adoption a crypto-collateralized mechanism to ensure the basic value of ELC.
 2. The utilization of a reserve-based liquidity mining mechanism to issue additional ELC, so that ELC grows in an orderly manner with the expansion of demand.
 3. The anti-inflation model, and using the anti-inflation factor K to adjust the ELCaim (the pegged rate).
 The annual appreciation rate of ELC is roughly the same as the inflation rate of USD.
 4. The buffer mechanism with reserves for price falls, which avoid the death loop trap of algorithmic stablecoins.

-The ELC reserve pool will prioritize the tokens from the Polkadot system to build a solid stablecoin ecosystem.
+The ELC reserve pool will prioritize the tokens from the Mintbase system to build a solid stablecoin ecosystem.

 ## Team :busts_in_silhouette: